 Papers, please!
 In all cases of international travel, including in the Schengen zone for non-Schengen residents, passports are necessary for travel to another country.
 Many of the countries of the region are within this border-free area.
 Others are not, but still allow temporary visits without visas (countries such as Ukraine, for example).

 Others, like Russia, require a visa to be applied for in advance and shown upon entry to the country.
 Make sure you have researched in advance whether you need a visa and apply for it before your travel.

 A Full-Color Photo Copy of Your Passport and Visas

 If your original passport goes missing, a good-quality photocopy can serve you well (though don't expect it to act as a passport substitute while traveling).
-Store these separately from your other documents so that if your wallet gets lost, you’ll still have your color copies.
+Store these separately from your other documents so that if your passport is lost, you’ll still have your color copies.

 Means of Payment

-Availability of medications differs from country to country.
-In some cases, you may be able to get prescription medications at local pharmacies, sometimes even over the counter if regulations differ.
+The availability of medications differs from country to country.
+In some cases, you may be able to get prescription medications at local pharmacies, sometimes even over the counter, if regulations differ.
 However, it's dangerous to count on the ability to do so, particularly if you depend upon your medications for optimal wellness.
 Bring enough prescription medication with you to last the duration of your trip plus a few days extra in case of flight delays.
 Travel with these in your carry-on luggage.

 If you are going to be hiking, bring insect repellent.
 Mosquito populations can be dense in forested areas.
 You also need to be wary of ticks.
-Products are available in the countries you'll visit, but you may feel more confident with your own DEET-containing chemical spray or lotion.
+Products are available in the countries you'll visit, but you may feel more confident with your usual spray or lotion.

 If you have impaired vision, bring all the necessary supplies.
 You may have difficulty finding the products you need when you get to Eastern Europe.
 However, in some countries, regulations for contact lenses means that you can buy them without a prescription, sometimes even through vending machines.